pzaino/thecrowler/doc/information_seed_lifecycle.md

 1. A caller inserts an `InformationSeed` row with `status = 'new'` or `status = 'pending'`, `disabled = false`, and optional JSON in `InformationSeed.config`.
-2. The scheduler polls for claimable rows.
-Until the immediate notification card is implemented, seed creation does not wake a worker directly; discovery may wait until the next `information_seed.query_timer` polling cycle.
+2. API and database package creation helpers wake the in-process scheduler for enabled `new` or `pending` seeds.
+PostgreSQL deployments also emit a `LISTEN/NOTIFY` message on `information_seed_created` so other processes can wake promptly.
+3. The scheduler coalesces duplicate wake-ups and still polls on every `information_seed.query_timer` interval, so missed notifications, unsupported database backends, and process restarts recover through the normal polling path.
-3. The claim helper atomically moves eligible rows to `processing`, records the claiming engine, increments `attempts`, and stamps `last_processed_at`.
+4. The claim helper atomically moves eligible rows to `processing`, records the claiming engine, increments `attempts`, and stamps `last_processed_at`.
-4. The runner parses and validates `InformationSeed.config` into the per-run contract shown below.
+5. The runner parses and validates `InformationSeed.config` into the per-run contract shown below.
-5. Built-in phases render queries, select configured providers, fan out bounded provider requests, normalize URLs, remove duplicate URLs or hosts according to seed options, enforce candidate limits, persist accepted candidates as `Sources`, link them through `SourceInformationSeedIndex`, and emit discovery events.
+6. Built-in phases render queries, select configured providers, fan out bounded provider requests, normalize URLs, remove duplicate URLs or hosts according to seed options, enforce candidate limits, persist accepted candidates as `Sources`, link them through `SourceInformationSeedIndex`, and emit discovery events.
-6. Custom candidate plugin phases run only after built-in provider discovery and URL normalization/de-duplication.
+7. Custom candidate plugin phases run only after built-in provider discovery and URL normalization/de-duplication.
 Plugins may reject candidates or apply the documented safe source overrides, but they do not replace the built-in source persistence, source/seed linking, lifecycle finalization, or event emission